thefgxdev/faultline/README.md

 Across 600+ systems built, reviewed or audited, the pattern never changes: **the failure is in a boundary someone trusted.** The network call that has no timeout.
 The payment endpoint that charges twice when the client retries.
 The `catch` that hides the outage.
 The query that forgets `tenant_id`.
 None of these is exotic; all of them are found by reading the code where money and data pass.

-faultline reads that code for you first, so the human review starts at the right lines.
+Faultline reads that code for you first, so the human review starts at the right lines.
 It is a flashlight, not a judge: every finding names the boundary, shows the evidence and says what to do.

 ## What it finds